Updated at 6:30 p.m. to add information on mercury pollution.

 A new report released today puts both Missouri and Illinois among the top 20 states with the most toxic air pollution from power plants.

 The Natural Resources Defense Council report ranked Missouri 15th and Illinois 16th nationwide, based on 2010 data from the Environmental Protection Agency, the most recent data available.

-The Environmental Protection Agency has proposed to extend the deadline for cement manufacturers to comply with federal air pollution standards.
+The U.S. Environmental Protection Agency has proposed the first-ever national standards for air pollution from power plants.

 St. Louis Public Radio is a service of the University of Missouri-St. Louis.